KStateMachine/kstatemachine/README.md

 ```

 ## Create state machine
-First of all we create a state machine with `createStateMachine()` function:
+First we create a state machine with `createStateMachine()` function:
 ```kotlin
 val stateMachine = createStateMachine(
     "Traffic lights" // Name is convenient for debugging, and may be omitted